 program.
 All M.S. candidates must complete eight graduate level

-course credits, including one required course (either Biology 243,
+course credits (10 starting in 2017), including one required course

-Topics in Molecular and Cell Biology or Biology 244, Topics in
+(either Biology 243, Topics in Molecular and Cell Biology or Biology

 two credits may be transferred from another institution.